-The Human Flea (Pulex irritans) is a good sized flea of up to 4mm in length, making them about the size of a small lentil.
+Human Fleas (Pulex irritans) are a large flea, measuring up to 4mm in length, making them about the size of a small lentil.
 This fact ensures that they are quite easy to spot and unfortunately, easy to feel when they bite.

 The most widely accepted theory of where our relationship with the human flea began, is that they originated in South America, spreading from there on mammals, such as guinea pigs along with humans.
 This is still however just a theory.
 What we can say is that this species of flea is now widespread and as population growth continues around the world, this insect has a bright future ahead of it